Cblumprofessional/Fishmon/README.md

 ##Requirements##
--.Net 8.0
+- .Net 8.0
--Webcam
--mGBA
+- Webcam
+- mGBA
+- A GBA Pokemon Rom
+- A fish

--A GBA Pokemon Rom (Any GBA game could technically work.
-Would have to add the gba bumpers input and change the grid to support the bumpers.)
+Any GBA game could technically work.
+Games that require the bumpers would require adding those inputs and changing the grid.
--A fish